Hgoatly/downham_and_finch/README.md

 - **Custom Products**: I would like to be able to allow customers to be able to choose the fabric for their product from a selection on the site.
 - **Wishlist**: I would like users to be able to create a wishlist.
 - **Delivery Address**: I would like users to be able to specify different billing and delivery addresses.
+- **Paypal**: I would like users to be able to pay for their items using Paypal.
+- **Apple Pay**: I would like users to be able to pay for their items using Apple Pay.

 ## Technologies used: